cassandracarlos/cassandracarlos/README.md

 <h3>Hi, I'm Cassandra!</h3>

 <p>I make video games.
-My favourite game engine is Godot, and I enjoy participating in Game Jams with my friends and attending game development events in Vancouver.</p>
+My favourite game engine is Godot, and I enjoy participating in Game Jams with my friends and attending game developer events in Vancouver.</p>

 <!--<p align="center">I'm currently working with a small team to develop a first-person horror game for a month-long jam.
 My favourite games are Destiny 2, Stardew Valley and Chained Echoes.</p>-->